The Truth About Website Hosting

 While it’s true you can get website hosting for $5 a month (sometimes less), just because you can doesn’t mean you should.
 In the following video, taken from the 1st OpenCamp Meet Up, John P. explains the different types of website hosting, the costs associated, and the good and bad of the different options.

-Web hosting is one of the single most essential aspects of running a website and is truly the foundation upon which your site sits.
-If you’re running a business or planning to make money from your site, you need to give careful consideration to what type of hosting best fits your situation.
-A few things to think about are:
+Web hosting is one of the single most essential aspects of running a website and is the foundation upon which your site is built.
+If you’re running a business or planning to make money from your site, you need to give careful consideration to what type of hosting will best suit your needs.
+A few things to think about include:

-• How capable are you of maintaining a web server yourself (hint: most of you don’t want to do maintenance yourself)?
+• How capable are you of maintaining a web server yourself (hint: most of us don’t want to do maintenance ourselves)?

 • What will your budget allow?